nus-cs2103-AY2223S2/tp/docs/team/willcwx.md

 ### Project: Team Builder

 Team Builder is a desktop personal contacts book application used by the user to form a team for any event.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.